 The safety of your homes and estates is of central importance to us.
-This edition reminds you how to recognise and report anti-social behaviour.
+On pages 10 and 11 we remind you how to recognise and report anti-social behaviour.
 There is important advice from our new Fire Safety Policy, including on the dangers to avoid when recharging batteries.
 And we show how to ensure water safety in your home, avoiding the risk of Legionella disease.

 Our other top priority is maintaining your homes well for the future.
-An article below will explain which repairs are your responsibility, as opposed to those the Council is responsible for.
+On page 8 you can see which repairs are your responsibility, as opposed to those the Council is responsible for.
 In this edition we also show you our planned maintenance programme for the year ahead.
 And we are proud to introduce our newly refurbished sheltered scheme at Wulfstan Way.